ssvlabs/ssv/ibft/IBFT.md

 ## Istanbul Byzantine Fault Tolerance (IBFT)

-The implementation of BFT.
-IBFT is a consensus mechanism that ensures a single, agreed-upon ordering of transactions in the blockchain.
+IBFT - implementation of BFT - is a consensus mechanism that ensures a single, agreed-upon ordering of transactions in the blockchain.

 IBFT uses a pool of validation nodes - _Validators_ - operating on an Ethereum network - ETH 2.0 - for `Attestation` and `Proposal`.